Xentidoe/FNF-Mod-Menu/README.md

 a fnf mod menu filled with mods

-these mods are from kbh games so a big thanks to them
+some of these mods are from kbh games so a big thanks to them

 [click here](https://discord.gg/hxVMcsXn) to join my discord server to request mods